nicoara01/CRM/5.4/backend/README.md

-# Unit 11.4
+# Unit 5.4

-This is unit 11.4
+This is unit 5.4
-In here, we will create a new mutation that creates a new customer In order to start the project you will need to execute an `npm install` command.
+In here, we will create a new mutation that creates a new customer In order to start the project you will need to execute an `npm install` command, and then `npm start`.
+Afterwards you can access http://localhost:3000